Judeadeniji/Monnify-SDK/README.md

 ## Security Considerations

-1. Never expose your API keys in client-side code
+1. Never expose your API keys in client-side code (if possible)
 2. Always validate payment responses server-side
 3. Use HTTPS for all API calls
 4. Implement proper error handling for failed payments